 name property

-A logicalLocation object SHALL contain a property named name whose value is a string that identifies the construct in which the result occurred.
+With one exception described below, a logicalLocation object SHALL contain a property named name whose value is a string that identifies the programmatic construct in which the result occurred.
 For example, this property might contain the name of a class or a method.

-The name property does need to be suitable for display.
+The name property SHALL be suitable for display.

-EXAMPLE 1: A C++ analysis tool might emit the name property of a function as the “decorated” function name, which encodes the function signature in a manner that is compiler-dependent and not easily readable.
+EXAMPLE 1: A C++ analysis tool might have available both the source code form of a function name and the compiler’s “decorated” function name (which encodes the function signature in a manner that is compiler-dependent and not easily readable).
+The tool would place the source code form of the function name in the name property, and the decorated name in the decoratedName property (§3.23.4).

 If the logicalLocation object describes a top-level logical location, and if the name property would equal the name of the property for which this object provides the value, then the name property MAY be absent.